9 Ways To Release Tight Muscle Knots For Back Pain Relief

-And the TENS unit I'd recommend you trying is the HealthmateForever YK15RC TENS unit.
+And the TENS unit I'd recommend you trying is the iReliev TENS & EMS Unit.

-Open Blocked Pathways With Acupuncture or Dry Needling
+8. Open Blocked Pathways With Acupuncture Or Dry Needling

 Getting acupuncture treatment for your muscle knots works along a similar theory to using an acupressure mat.

-That is by stimulating your acupressure points you can open blocked pathways that allow an increase in energy, blood flow and clears out trapped waste and toxins.
+That is by stimulating your acupressure points you can open blocked pathways that allow an increase in energy, blood flow, and clears out any trapped waste and toxins.

-These needles are inserted into various different acupressure points around your body as you lie down and are generally left inserted for between 10-20 minutes.
+These needles are inserted into various different acupressure points around your body and are generally left inserted for between 10-20 minutes.

-This is said to help the unblock the flow of the body's energy which re-balances you and gets everything working as it should again.
+This is said to help unblock the flow of the body's energy, which re-balances you and gets everything working as it should again.

-While some people swear by it for relieving their tight muscles and back pain, for me it had little to no effect.
+As while some people swear by it for relieving their tight muscles and back pain, for others it has little to no effect.